 1 tablespoon cornstarch

-½ tablespoons warm water
+½ tablespoon warm water

 ½ teaspoon Dijon mustard

-Crumbled bacon (optional)
+Crumbled cooked bacon (optional)

-DRAIN pasta.
-Combine with sauce.
-Serve topped with bacon, if desired.
+SERVE topped with bacon, if desired.

 To see more Farmers’ Legacy Recipes click here.